◊◊◊◊

 1 can (15 ounces) red kidney beans, drained and rinsed

-1 can (15 ounces) white northern or pinto beans, drained and rinsed
+1 can (15 ounces) white kidney beans or pinto beans, drained and rinsed

 2 cups water (or to desired consistency—it will thicken as it cooks and cools)